Banuba offers a unique partnership opportunity for up to 10 app developers across the world to create AR-enabled products.

 - Unconventional elements of the user interface, games

 - Measuring user interaction and engagement with in-app ads

-- Behavioural analytics of mobile UI/UX bases on eye gaze tracking
+- Behavioral analytics of mobile UI/UX based on eye gaze tracking

 - Work style analysis: eyes blinking frequency, analysis of employee attention concentration, estimation of employee type of activity: typing, reading, calculation of onscreen time spent.

 2.1 Face segmentation

 Face segmentation is a specific computer vision task aimed at correctly assigning labels of face regions, such as nose, mouth, eye, hair, etc., to each pixel in a face image.
 Our face segmentation techniques include complex cascaded machine learning algorithms in combination with color model and Monte Carlo approaches, which lead to the precise detection of eyes, their structure (iris, pupil, eyeball, etc.) and also the nose, ear, cheek, chin, mouth, lip eyebrow and forehead areas.

 - Access over a convenient API